Understanding the Lasting Impact of Childhood Trauma

 The Stories Trauma Teaches

-Childhood trauma often leaves behind internal narratives that quietly influence adult relationships:
+Childhood trauma often leaves internal beliefs that quietly shape adult relationships:

 • “I am not enough.”